Skip to content

 Read description and download

-• The student can distinguish and describe the different approaches in scientific theories and epistemological trends, and their scientific history-background (hermeneutical vs scientific, facts and observation, experimentation and falsificationism, induction vs. deduction).
+• The student is able to distinguish and describe different approaches in scientific theories and epistemological trends, and their scientific historical background (hermeneutical vs scientific, facts and observation, experimentation and falsificationism, induction vs. deduction).

-• The student is open to perceive and accept the diversity of cultural and social context of research systems and practices.
+• The student is committed to perceiving and accepting the diversity of cultural and social context in research systems and practices.

-• The student is open for different research methods and is committed to finding consensus in an interdisciplinary research setting.
+• The student is committed to understanding different research methods and finding consensus in an interdisciplinary research setting.

 Download lesson 1